 - 1 tablespoon light olive oil

-Cut small slits into beef rib roast and insert sliced garlic.
-Place meat in a large ziploc bag, add marinade, rosemary and thyme.
-Seal tightly and marinate in fridge for at least 6 hours or overnight, rotating bag occasionally.
+- Cut small slits into beef rib roast and insert sliced garlic.
+Place meat in a large Ziploc bag, add marinade, rosemary, and thyme.
+Seal tightly and marinate in the fridge for at least 6 hours or overnight, rotating bag occasionally.

-Line a large baking dish with parchment or foil.
-Discard marinade and onions, place meat in center of dish and place in center of oven.
+- Line a large baking dish with parchment or foil.
+Discard marinade and onions, place meat in the center of dish and place in the center of the oven.
 Immediately reduce heat to 375°.
-Bake 30 minutes, then add potatoes around meat.
-Bake 30 minutes more, or until center reaches 145° F. for a medium-cooked roast.
-Remove from oven and lightly tent with foil.
-Let sit 20 minutes before cutting

 - Bake 30 minutes at 375 degrees.
 Add potatoes around meat if using.
 Bake 30 minutes more, or until the center of the roast reaches 130-135° F (medium-rare) with a thermometer.

 - Remove from oven and lightly tent with foil.
 Let rest 20 minutes before slicing and serving.

 - Marinade the beef for as long as possible ideally overnight or for at least 6 hours for best results.

 - Let the meat sit a room temperature for at least 20-30 minutes prior to roasting.
 If you cook cold meat straight from the fridge it will not cook as evenly and outside may dry out.